Guidance

 Schedule 5 applicants applying under rule 140 of the Land Registration Rules 2003 and using form CIT are entitled to all of the above documents as of right.
 (This rule applies to the police and certain other applicants.
 See practice guide 43: court proceedings, insolvency and tax liability for further information).

-You must use form OC1 when lodging a paper application including any application for an official copy of a caution title register or plan.
+When making a paper application, you must complete form OC1 when lodging a paper application including any application for an official copy of a caution title register or plan.

 Please complete all applicable panels so your application can be dealt with as quickly as possible.
 Panel 5 of form OC1 must be completed.
 This panel contains the applicant’s name and address and this information will be used to send the document(s) to you.
 We will reject any application in which panel 5 has not been completed.